caravan/docs/producers.md

 # Producers

-Producers allow you to append Events to the Log.
+Producers allow you to append messages to the Log.
 The interface is rather simple.
-You can either use the `Send` method or retrieve the underlying `Channel` and push Events directly to it.
+You can either use the `Send` method or retrieve the underlying `Channel` and push messages directly to it.

 ```go
 package main